CASPA · PA (physician assistant) applications

 How we read a CASPA ai and technology essay

 Most CASPA AI and technology essays fail the same way: they answer the easy half of the prompt.
 They explain how AI is changing medicine, assert that the human touch is irreplaceable, and never engage the clinical thinking the essay is actually built to test.
-PAEA's new Situational Decision-Making Question asks how future PAs should use emerging tools “thoughtfully while maintaining strong, human-centered relationships with patients, even in settings where access to technology may be limited” — and every clause is load-bearing.
-Our rubric scores the six things experienced PA admissions readers are actually looking for.
+PAEA's Situational Decision-Making Question — its official public title, not an internal label — asks how future PAs should learn to use emerging tools “thoughtfully while maintaining strong, human-centered relationships with patients, even in settings where access to technology may be limited” — and every clause is load-bearing.
+Our rubric scores the four things a PA admissions reader is actually checking for, and it does something most consultant checklists still don't: it scores a well-reasoned hypothetical exactly as high as a personal, hands-on encounter with a named tool.
+The prompt never asks whether you've used AI — it asks how you'd reason about it.
 Here is what each axis rewards, and why an essay that holds the tradeoff beats one that picks a side.

 We didn’t make these standards up.